 Relative contraindications for placement of tunneled CVCs on the chest wall include neoplasm, burn and/or trauma, and patients with cystic fibrosis requiring chest physical therapy.
 In these patients, a subcutaneous port may be placed on the upper arm (although this is associated with a greater risk of thrombosis), and femoral access can be used for dialysis.
 Another relative contraindication includes mild to moderate coagulopathy.
 When possible, this should be corrected before catheter placement to prevent bleeding and hematoma formation.

 Thrombosis can be considered a relative contraindication.
-If a CVC already exists with the thrombosis vein, thrombolytics and interventional radiological procedures can be infused and/or performed to break up and remove the clot.
+If a CVC exists within a thrombosed vein, infused thrombolytics and/or interventional radiological procedures can be performed to break up and remove the clot.
 Care must be taken when placing a new catheter within a partially thrombosed vein to prevent embolism.
 Placement should be performed under fluoroscopy to confirm the patency of the vessel and placement of the catheter.
 Catheter placement tunneled or otherwise, should be avoided in fully occluded veins.

 Severe, uncorrectable coagulopathies, uncontrolled sepsis, and/or bacteremia are absolute contraindications to the placement of all tunneled CVCs.
-In these patients, the recommendation is for placement of a temporary, non-tunneled catheter until the infection clears.
+In these patients, a temporary, non-tunneled catheter should be placed until the coagulopathy can be corrected or the infection clears.
 If a patient has a tunneled catheter and later develops sepsis secondary to bacteremia, the recommendation is to remove the CVC.